NCIP/gdc-docs/docs/Encyclopedia/pages/SNP_Array-Based_Data.md

 ### Data Formats ###

 The GDC stores processed SNP Array-Based data in the active harmonized portal.
 They are stored as tab-delimited copy number segmentation files, which identify the segment regions and their estimated copy number.
+The raw array intensity files in CEL format are available in the GDC Data Portal, and the downstream copy number variation and genotyping analyses are available as Birdseed files.

 ## References ##
 1. [GDC Copy Number Variation Documentation](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/CNV_Pipeline/)